StevenGorlicki/BookSheets/README.md

 This Application is designed for avid readers / audible listeners to access their history, add memorable details, add service purchased on, and many many more descriptors.
 (Better SpreadSheets)
 It also allows you to instantly search on Kindle Unlimited, Audible, Hoopla, and Chirp for your favorite books, author, or narrator.
 Provides better accessibility for large text areas in comparison to excel or sheets, allowing for quoting and summaries to be included in a visually pleasant format.
-*NEW* Provides a Kindle Style book list and Wishlist, where you can see the cover of your books in color, with authors and book titles.
+*NOW* Provides a Kindle Style book list and Wishlist, where you can see the cover of your books in color, with authors and book titles.
 (Through the Help of Google Books API's)
 Also provides an external folder with Better formatting you can find in the "BooksDataFolder" under wishlist and covers.

 Fast database insertion / Editing